NCAlgebra/NC/DOCUMENTATION/NC.md

     Needs["NC`"]

+Once `NC` is loaded you will see a message like

+    NC::Directory: You are using the version of NCAlgebra which is found in: "/your_home_directory/NC".

-Once `NC` is loaded, you can then proceed to load any other package from the *NCAlgebra suite*.
+You can then proceed to load any other package from the *NCAlgebra suite*.

 For example you can load the package `NCAlgebra` using

     << NCAlgebra`

+The `NC::Directory` message can be suppressed by using standard Mathematica message control functions.
+For example,

+    Off[NC`NC::Directory]
+    << NC`

+or

+    Quiet[<< NC`, NC`NC::Directory]

+will load `NC` quietly.
+Note that you have to refer to the message by its fully qualified name `NC``NC::Directory` because the context `NC``` is only available after loading `NC`.

 ### Options {#PackageNCOptions}